Scott Coffman Logo

 3. Routine health checks

-Account creation is a great target because accuracy matters.
-The steps are simple, but it’s easy to miss one when you’re juggling tickets.
+Account creation is a good target because accuracy matters.
+The steps are simple, but it is easy to miss something when you are juggling tickets.

-Security note: don’t email temporary passwords.
-Use your approved process.
+Security note: do not email temporary passwords.
+Use whatever your approved process is.

 <#